fenago/Grokking-Deep-Learning/Lab_8.md

 Word analogies are an interesting consequence of the previously built network.

-Before closing out this chapter, let’s discuss what is, at the time of writing, still one of the most famous properties of neural word embeddings (word vectors like those we just created).
+Before closing out this lab, let’s discuss what is, at the time of writing, still one of the most famous properties of neural word embeddings (word vectors like those we just created).
 The task of filling in the blank creates word embeddings with interesting phenomena known as word analogies, wherein you can take the vectors for different words